 Despite these commonalities, the companies’ change of plan provisions operate in diverse ways.
 In some contracts, the insurers allow certain types of exchanges only with the approval of the company.
 In a few other companies’ contracts, policyowners may exchange virtually any type of policy for any other type, including permanent for term, with evidence of insurability but otherwise without the need for approval by the company.
 In many contracts, the change of plan clause states that the new policy may not have any riders attached, even if the old policy included certain riders, unless the company agrees.
 Although in most cases companies permit existing riders to continue in the new policy, some companies’ change of plan clauses specifically state that riders may continue in the new policy without the need for special approval by the company.

 Policy exchange fees also vary widely.
 In some contracts, the insurers treat the new policy as a new issue with new issue charges and commissions.
 In other cases, the insurers issue the new policy at net cost, that is, without new issue fees and commissions.
-These companies levy only a minimal charge to cover the administrative and clerical costs of handling the paperwork.
+These companies levy only a minimal charge to cover the administrative and clerical costs of processing the exchange.

 Reproduced with permission.
 Copyright The National Underwriter Co.
 Division of ALM